SteeltoeOSS/Samples/CircuitBreaker/src/AspDotNetCore/FortuneTeller/Fortune-Teller-Service/README.md

 Now listening on: http://*:5000
 Application started.
 Press Ctrl+C to shut down.
 ```
-At this point the Fortune Teller Service is up and running and ready for the [Fortune Teller UI]() to ask for fortunes.
+At this point the Fortune Teller Service is up and running and ready for the Fortune Teller UI to ask for fortunes.

 # Pre-requisites - CloudFoundry

-1. Installed Pivotal CloudFoundry 1.7+
+1. Installed Pivotal CloudFoundry
-2. Optionally install DiegoWindows support (Greenhouse)
-3. Installed Spring Cloud Services 1.0.9+
+2. Installed Spring Cloud Services
-4. Install .NET Core SDK
+3. Install .NET Core SDK

 # Setup Service Registry on CloudFoundry